Here's a list of some common wild herbs you might want to look for when out in the woods, coast, desert or high mountain elevations.

 Elderberry extracts and concentrates are known for their immune-strengthening properties, are good for the eyesight, aid in joint inflammation, help alleviate congestion and provide mild laxative qualities.

 Most famous among herbalists for use as a respiratory aid and herbal ingredient in cough syrups, both the blossoms and the berries are a frequently used immune boosting remedy for upper respiratory tract and sinus infections.

 Drooping ripe berry clusters are harvested in late summer to mid fall season.
-This is most easily achieved for transport by cutting off the berry cluster at the stem.
-Later, the berries can be cut off their main stalk to dry.
+This is most easily achieved for transport by cutting off the berry cluster at the main stalk.
+Later, the berries can be cut off their stems to dry.
 After the drying process any small stems still attached can be broken off by rubbing a handful between your hands.

 Chaparral is a long-living species that is distinguishable by its pungent odor that has been described to smell like either "burnt wire" or "fresh rain."

 The chaparral bush, reaching heights between 12-15 feet (3-4 meters) has tiny resin coated leaves with branching stems and small yellow flowers that look a bit like St Johns wort.
 The younger leaves and stems are somewhat soft and flexible, but after the flowering stage can become stiff and brittle.

 Chaparral has been utilized extensively as an herbal substance by Native

 American tribes indigenous to these desert climate zones.
 Used both

 internally and externally, they consider it a "cure-all" for many

 ailments and conditions.